Symphony No. 6 (Mahler): Erwin Ratz edition (1963–2000s)

 The 1968 Eulenberg Edition of the Sixth Symphony, edited by Hans Redlich, restores most of Mahler's original orchestration and utilises the original order of Scherzo/Andante for the order of the middle movements.

+Kubik edition (2010–present)

 The most recent IGMG critical edition of the Sixth Symphony was published in 2010, under the general editorship of Reinhold Kubik, and uses the Andante/Scherzo order for the middle movements.
 Kubik had previously declared in 2004: